mrocklin/blog/_posts/work/2015-06-23-Distributed.md

 [Blake Griffith](https://github.com/cowlicks) has been playing with ``dask.distributed`` and ``dask.bag`` together on data from [http://githubarchive.com](http://githubarchive.com).
-I think that he is planning to write a blogpost to give a better demonstration of the use of dask.distributed on real world problems.
-Look for that post in the next week or so.
+He plans to write a blogpost to give a better demonstration of the use of ``dask.distributed`` on real world problems.
+Look for that post in the next week or two.

-You can read more about the internal design of dask.distributed at the [dask docs](http://dask.pydata.org/en/latest/distributed.html).
+You can read more about the internal design of ``dask.distributed`` at the [dask docs](http://dask.pydata.org/en/latest/distributed.html).